-Main Computing Service offices, Reception and Service Desk
+Main Information Service offices, Reception and Service Desk

-The main offices of the Computing Service, Reception and Service Desk are in the Roger Needham Building on the West Cambridge Site.
+The main offices of Information Services, Reception and Service Desk are in the Roger Needham Building on the West Cambridge Site.
 The site is accessed from Madingley Road.

 Train travellers are advised to take a taxi from the station, or one of the frequent buses to the West Cambridge site; exit the station and immediately turn left and walk 200m, at the junction with Hills Road cross over to Brooklands Avenue, the bus stop is about 100m ahead of you on the left.
 Take the Uni 4 service out to JJ Thompson Avenue, off Madingley Road, from the stop it is then a few minutes' walk to the Computing Service.